darkwood23/Library/README.md

 # Library
-A simple library app to view some names of books and be able to add new books aswell
+The same library app but built using prototypes

 # Learning outcomes from this project:
 1) Being familiar with prototypes